Surrey and Sussex Prospectus

 Teaching Programme

-The F1 programme consists of weekly curriculum mapped teaching.
-The F2 programme consists of curriculum-based teaching – two half days per month on a Tuesday or Thursday.
+The F1 programme consists of twice weekly one hour protected core teaching sessions.
+The F2 programme consists of two half days per month of teaching on a Tuesday or Thursday.
 All teaching is bleep free.
-All core teaching can be attended in person or via Zoom.
-We have a wide range on non-core teaching opportunities such as weekly Grand Round Lecture and department teaching.
+All core teaching is in person in the Lecture Theatre with an option to attend via Teams in some circumstances.
+We have a wide range of non-core teaching opportunities such as weekly Grand Round, regular Schwartz rounds, and department teaching and lots of opportunities to be involved in medical student teaching.

 Social Activities